 Admission to the lidos is currently only possible with an online ticket for a specific time slot.
 Please have a look at the websites of the lidos.
 And please do not forget: Please make sure to keep the minimum distance in the lidos and also in the public lakes.
 Enjoy this little short holiday.

-Tip 7: Boat trips on the Wannsee
+Tip 7: Boat trips across the Berlin lakes

 It is not only steam boats that make their rounds on the Wannsee, a special excursion tip in Berlin is also the BVG ferries.
 On these line 10 ships you can reach the rural district Alt-Kladow at the normal BVG rate, where you can sit comfortably in the sun in beer gardens and enjoy Berlin specialities such as boulette and curry sausage before a ferry takes you back to the starting point in about 15 minutes.